Skip to main content

 We’re constantly testing new hair loss treatments to give you the most accurate and up-to-date recommendations.
 Read more about our hair loss treatment methodology.

 Our hair naturally changes as we age.
-According to research, hair loss affects both men and women, and approximately 53% of men experience balding after the age of 65.
+Research indicates that hair loss affects both men and women, and approximately 53% of men experience balding after age 65.

 Though it’s common, living with hair loss isn’t easy.
 Research finds hair is a very important part of self-identity, and hair loss can harm your emotional health.
 Hair loss can lead to feelings of self-consciousness, embarrassment, frustration, and jealousy.
 Some people who lose their hair may feel less attractive and likable.1